Nicolas Bouliane

 What’s wrong?

 I want to use technology on my own terms, for my own ends.
-I want calm technology that respects the boundaries I set for it.
-This includes respecting my time, my attention, my privacy and above all my consent.
-I should be the user, it should be the tool, not the other way around.
+I want calm technology that respects the boundaries that I set for it, that respects my time, my attention, my privacy and above all my consent.

 I don’t want to get sidetracked by addictive technology when I mean to sit down and do work.
 I want the computer to go back in its box when I’m done with it – like any other tool – so that I can do other things.